Line Flow based SLAM: Experiments

-\emph{fr3\_str\_tex\_near} sequence has abundant texture.
+The \emph{fr3\_str\_tex\_near} sequence has abundant texture.
 However, frequent camera jitters at close range lead to motion blurs.
-Thanks to the reserving period setting, line flows can be kept stably during image blur.
-And our LF-SLAM system achieves the best result compared with other SLAM algorithms.
+Line flows are stable across blurred frames.
+As seen from Fig.~\ref{fig:Fr3_result}, many corner points are blurred and failed to be detected.
+Most of the lines are visually identifiable.
+Compared to PL-SLAM, our LF-SLAM captures richer and more reliable line segments in these scenes.
+This gurratees that LF-SLAM performs beyond all the others in localization, as it can be seen in Table~\ref{table:ATE}.

-\emph{fr3\_long\_office} contains desks and has a large loop closure.
-Both PL-SLAM Mono and LF-SLAM achieve much better results than that of ORB-SLAM2.
+The \emph{fr3\_long\_office} contains desks and has a large loop closure.
+Both PL-SLAM Mono and LF-SLAM achieve much better results than ORB-SLAM2.
 This proves the advantage brought by the integration of line and point features.

 \textbf{Experiments on the 7-Scenes benchmark.} We further evaluate our method on the 7-Scenes benchmark~\cite{Sturm2012}.
 The sequences are captured by a handheld camera in indoor scenes in 7 different indoor environments with diverse sequences for each environment.
 As shown in Table~\ref{table:7-Scenes}, our LF-SLAM outperforms other methods on 18 out of 21 sequences, and obtains the lowest average error among the three methods.